nembery/skillet_score/README.md

-# skillet_score
+# Skillet Score Keeper
-Basic tools for ranking the relative usefulness of a Skillet
+Basic tools for ranking the relative usefulness of Skillets